-In 2020, water levels were again above normal pool for most of the year.
-A total of 86 species were observed along M6, an increase of eight species while 45 species were observed along M7 and increase of five species.
+In 2021, water levels were above normal pool for most of the year.
+A total of 85 species were observed along M6, while 51 species were observed along M7.
 Vegetation appears healthy and vigorous.

-In 2021, water levels were well above normal pool for most of the year.
-A total of 85 species were observed along M6, while 51 species were observed along M7.
+In 2022, water levels were above normal pool for most of the year.
+A total of 81 species were observed along M6, while 48 species were observed along M7.
 Vegetation appears healthy and vigorous.

 Wetland vegetation is the dominant within both sites.
-Species appear healthy, diverse and vigorous.
-Success criteria for this area were met.
+Species appear healthy, diverse, and vigorous.
+Success criteria for this area have been met.